davidgengenbach/olw-downloader/README.md

 # Known bugs (features)
 * Sometimes videos aren't available in the "standard" quality... there should be a fallback mechanism (check for available quality)
+* Currently it downloads all the videos concurrently - which is sometimes not desired. should donwload them in batch by defined chunks

 # Flow
 * Gets a OLW link to a collection (a collection is something as https://openlearnware.tu-darmstadt.de/#!/collection/mathematik-ii-fur-informatik-und-wirtschaftsinformatik-3)